Login

 • Thermostatic control when connected to shore power

-• Switchable between degrees Celsius and Fahrenheit
+• Configurable for degrees Celsius and degrees Fahrenheit

 Description

 Let's talk a bit more about these features and how they work.
+The voltages mentioned apply to 12V systems, double it for 24V systems.

 For all the features and programs these basic rules apply: